Edris89/facto/README.md

 # facto
-This is a Cli for managing a Factorio Headless Server.
+This is a Colorfull Interactive Cli for managing a Factorio Headless Server written in Python3.